wngr/HMI/README.md

 This should serve as a basic structure for HMI development.
 It is also a testing basis for the MVC approach in JavaScript

+## Versions

+* _hannover_ current branch.
+This branch is used to group the changes for the hannover fair.

 ## Usage

 * Sapmleserver: